 2. If your child’s school is not using explicit systematic phonics for teaching reading, approach them with the facts.
 Any of these resources would be helpful:

 3. Ask your school or library to provide decodable books.

 4. Teach My Kid to Read (TMKTR) is a non-profit group whose mission is to provide parents, educators, and anyone interested in literacy with the tools to help all children, including those with dyslexia, learn to read.
 TMKTR has a library program called The Road to Decode, encouraging libraries to have decodable books available for emergent, and struggling readers.
 (See their poster below.)
 You can contact them for information on how to help your library get decodable books (they are a 501 (c)(3) nonprofit organization and welcome donations to help furnish educational materials.)

 5. Here’s how you can help children have easier access to decodable books.
 Decodable books are essential for children with dyslexia or other struggling readers.
 They are written so that children who know the phonics rules (and limited, specifically chosen, sight words) can read the books.

 There are very few decodable books available, though that number is slowly increasing.
 If books could be identified as “Decodable” then parents, teachers, schools, and libraries could find them with greater ease.
-As the mother of a child with Dyslexia, I was incredibly overwhelmed when I was first trying to find books for her because most phonics books are not decodable books.
+They would be able to have their own shelves in libraries and bookstores.
+As the mother of a child with Dyslexia, I was incredibly overwhelmed when I was first trying to find books for her because most “phonics books” are not decodable books.

 If you and other professionals and parents would request that decodable books have their own category under the BISAC Codes, it would be easier for these books to be found.